thoughtram/blog/_posts/2015-03-27-building-a-zippy-component-in-angular-2.md

 The `Component` decorator adds information about what our component's element name will be, which attributes are bound to which input properties and more.
 We can also add information about the component's view and template.

-We want our zippy component to be usable as `<zippy>` element.
+We want our zippy component to be usable as `<my-zippy>` element.
 So all we need to do, is to add a `@Component()` decorator with that particular information.
 To specify the element name, or rather CSS selector (since we could also build decorators), we need to add a `selector` property that matches a CSS selector.

 {% highlight javascript %}
 {% raw %}
-import {Component} from '@angular/core';
+import { Component } from '@angular/core';

 @Component({
-  selector: 'zippy'
+  selector: 'my-zippy'
 })
-export class Zippy {
+export class ZippyComponent {

 }
 {% endraw %}